 The Polsky Urologic Cancer Institute of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University at Northwestern Memorial Hospital is committed to driving transformative new insights and successes in urologic cancer research, education and discovery.
 To achieve this mission, the institute provides support for projects with promising potential to advance knowledge and foster new, innovative research in the field of urologic oncology.

-We have selected seven key projects to receive funding for the 2019 award year:
+We have selected five key projects to receive funding for the 2022 award year:

 PI: Sarki Abdulkadir, MD, PhD, Professor of Urology, Feinberg School of Medicine

 PI: Gary Schiltz, PhD, Research Professor, Center for Molecular Innovation and Drug Discovery, Northwestern University Chemistry of Life Processes Institute